jorishr/notes-on-javascript/async_programming/promises/promises.md

 ## Consuming promises
 - The `finally()` method is executed when the promise is settled, it does not consume the promise but passes it on to the `then` or `catch` methods you chain to it.
 This method is useful for writing a function that stops a loader on the screen.
-- The then method is to be executed when the promise is fullfilled
+- The then method is to be executed when the promise is fulfilled
 - The catch method is to be executed when the promise is rejected.

 Both methods then and catch accept two callbacks.
 The parameters for those callbacks are the PromiseValue and an error.